-- All partners across Westminster must agree to share and pool information in a way that links data at an individual level and organises it into a format which enables better analysis and decision making by all organisations. - Supporting the role of technology in enabling people to manage their own care.
+- All partners across Westminster must agree to share and pool information in a way that links data at an individual level and organise it into a format which enables better analysis, collaboration and decision making by all organisations.
+Sharing data also includes sharing with patients and carers to enable them to become more digitally empowered and support their self-management. - We must continue to use data and evidence to inform our service delivery decisions.
+This includes identifying residents and communities at risk of poor health so that we can plan effective and targeted interventions. - Supporting the role of technology in enabling people to manage their own care.
 The extent to which a person has the skills, knowledge and confidence to manage their own health and care ("patient activation") is a strong predictor of better health outcomes, reduced healthcare costs and satisfaction with services.
 As little as a 5% increase in self-care could reduce the demand for professional care by 25%47.